Multiform description of the AKNS hierarchy and classical r-matrix: Classical r-matrix structure

 \subsection{Hamiltonian forms and multi-time Poisson bracket}

+As explained in \cite{Caudrelier_Stoppato_2020_2}, only for a specific class of horizontal forms called \emph{Hamiltonian forms}, \ie a form $F$ such that there exist a (multi)vector field $\xi_F$ (called \emph{Hamiltonian vector field}) that satisfies the relation $\ip{\xi_F}{\Omega} = \delta F$.
 Having the symplectic multiform $\Omega$ at our disposal, we can investigate in detail under which conditions a horizontal form is Hamiltonian and then compute the multi-time Poisson bracket for two such forms.
-Recall that in our case, only non-trivial $0$- and $1$-forms can be Hamiltonian.
-We have the following two propositions, the proofs of which are given in Appendix \ref{proof_Hamiltonian1forms} and \ref{proof_Hamiltonian0forms}. \begin{prp} A $1$-form $\displaystyle F = \sum_{k=0}^\infty F_k \, dx^k$ is Hamiltonian if and only if $F_0$ is constant and, for all $k\ge 1$, $F_k$ depends only on the coordinates $(e_1,\dots,e_k,f_1,\dots,f_k)$ and
+Recall (see \cite{Caudrelier_Stoppato_2020_2}) that in our case, only $0$- and $1$-forms can be non-trivial Hamiltonian forms.
+We have the following two propositions, the proofs of which are given in Appendix \ref{proof_Hamiltonian1forms} and \ref{proof_Hamiltonian0forms}. \begin{prp} A $1$-form $\displaystyle F = \sum_{k=0}^\infty F_k \, dx^k$ is Hamiltonian with respect to $\Omega$ if and only if $F_0$ is constant and, for all $k\ge 1$, $F_k$ depends only on the coordinates $(e_1,\dots,e_k,f_1,\dots,f_k)$ and

 Its Hamiltonian vector field is given by

 \end{prp}